gopikaks3568/gopikaks3568/README.md

 # 💫 About Me:
-🔭 I’m currently working on mastering discipline 🧘‍♀️<br>👯 I’m looking to collaborate on UI/UX designing🎨<br>🤝 I’m looking for help with full stack development projects 👩‍💻<br>🌱 I’m currently learning backend dev <br>💬 Ask me about python 🐍, space🚀🌌<br>⚡ Fun fact I love to sleep and think 😴💭
+🔭 I’m currently working on mastering discipline 🧘‍♀️<br>👯 I’m looking to collaborate on UI/UX designing🎨<br>🤝 I’m looking for help with full stack development projects 👩‍💻<br>🌱 I’m currently Java and SpringBoot <br>💬 Ask me about python 🐍, space🚀🌌<br>⚡ Fun fact I love to sleep and think 😴💭

 ## 🌐 Socials: